velartrill/velartrill.github.io/orig/in-good-hands.md

 *"…really?"* I murmur, genuinely startled.
 I was sure he'd never let me live this down.
 "My girl sure don't think so."

 Lena sighs.
-"Stars and skies, this Empire is a weird-ass place.
+"Stars and skies, this Empire is one weird-ass place.
 Nobody'd think twice about it back home.
 And nobody'd ever make fun of you for it.
 We respect our comrades' needs, and we do everything we can to see not one goes unmet."

 "Answer me something true?"